Pre-configured and Cached Responses Guide

 Default Response

-- No canned response matches
+- No pre-configured response matches

 - No cached response is available